 Lighting & Composition

-- Avoid direct midday sun casting harsh shadows
+- Avoid direct midday sun casting harsh shadows under your eyes and nose

 Composition-wise, aim for no clutter in the background.
 Keep the focus on you, not random objects.